-How we help asylum seekers and refugees who face poverty and homelessness
+How we help people seeking asylum and refugees who face poverty and homelessness

-Hundreds of asylum seekers and refugees in Scotland face extreme poverty and homelessness as they struggle to support themselves and their families.
+Hundreds of people seeking asylum and refugees in Scotland face extreme poverty, destitution and homelessness as they struggle to support themselves and their families.

-Having been forced to flee their countries, many people seeking protection in Scotland are put at risk of destitution because of the current asylum system.
+Having been forced to flee their countries, many people seeking protection in Scotland are at risk of destitution at various points in their asylum journey for many reasons including problems with the current asylum system.

-- Asylum seekers are not allowed to work and receive as little as £37.75 a week to cover all of their essential needs like food, clothes, transport, toiletries and school uniform.
+- People seeking asylum are not allowed to work and receive as little as £39.63 a week to cover all of their essential needs like food, clothes, transport, toiletries and school uniform.
 These payments can be delayed by bureaucracy or stopped if an asylum claim is turned down.

 - Initial asylum claims, as well as fresh claims, have to be submitted in person in England, yet many asylum seekers living in Scotland cannot afford the travel down South.

 - Asylum seekers can fall through the system completely when their request for asylum is refused and they’ve made all the appeals they’re allowed to make without success.
 Those who are Appeal Rights Exhausted often end up homeless on the streets, with no recourse to public funds.